bacontime/blog-mirror/nature/astrosymbols.md

 </tr></thead>
 <tr>
 <td class="catsym">Luna<br>☾</td>
 <td>Tides and whatnot.
-It's *the* Moon. </td>
+It's *the* Moon.
+Likely the result of a massive collision between Earth and another planet, the same collision that gave earth its oceans.</td>
 <td>God of the Moon.
 A bit redundant, I know.
-Often identified with Diana, god of the hunt, or Juno, god of marriage and childbirth.</td>
+Often identified with Diana, god of the hunt, or Juno, god of marriage and childbirth.
+The Moon is mythologically associated with wolves, madness, womanhood, and shellfish.
+Or at least, it used to be.
+The shellfish association kinda disappeared from pop culture for some reason.
+Alchemists associated it with silver.</td>
 </tr>
 <tr>
 <td class="catsym">Io<br>